The Alternating Stock Size Problem and the Gasoline Puzzle: Gasoline Problem

 Now we come to the inductive step and assume that the statement is correct for the blocks of~$G_{j-1}$.
 Let~$I\subseteq[1,n]$ denote the set of indices~$i$ for which~$t_{ij}>0$.
-Observe that~$I$ can only be non-disjoint from unfinished blocks of~$G_{j-1}$.
-Due to the definition of~$G_j$ only blocks that are non-disjoint from~$I$ change from~$G_{j-1}$ to~$G_j$.
+Observe that~$I$ can only be nondisjoint from unfinished blocks of~$G_{j-1}$.
+Due to the definition of~$G_j$ only blocks that are nondisjoint from~$I$ change from~$G_{j-1}$ to~$G_j$.
 Hence, the correctness of the first statement for all blocks of~$G_j$ that are disjoint from~$I$ follows from the induction hypothesis.
-If~$I$ is non-disjoint only from a single block~$B$ of~$G_{j-1}$ then this block will become finished.
+If~$I$ is nondisjoint only from a single block~$B$ of~$G_{j-1}$ then this block will become finished.
 This follows from the fact that~$B$ has value~$|B|-1$ in~$G_{j-1}$ and that a total value of one is added to~$B$ because~$T$ is a doubly stochastic matrix.
 Hence, in this case~$G_{j-1}$ and~$G_j$ define the same set of blocks and the only difference is that~$B$ is unfinished in~$G_{j-1}$ and finished in~$G_j$.
 Then the correctness of all three statements follows from the induction hypothesis.

-It remains to consider the case that~$I$ is non-disjoint from at least two blocks of~$G_{j-1}$.
-First we observe that~$I$ can be non-disjoint from at most two blocks of~$G_{j-1}$.
-Assume for contradiction that~$I$ is non-disjoint from three different blocks~$B_1$, $B_2$, and~$B_3$.
+It remains to consider the case that~$I$ is nondisjoint from at least two blocks of~$G_{j-1}$.
+First we observe that~$I$ can be nondisjoint from at most two blocks of~$G_{j-1}$.
+Assume for contradiction that~$I$ is nondisjoint from three different blocks~$B_1$, $B_2$, and~$B_3$.
 Due to the third property, the induction hypothesis implies that one of these blocks must be entirely between the two others.
 Let~$B_2$ be this block.
-Since~$I$ is non-disjoint from~$B_1$ and~$B_3$, there are two indices~$i_1$ and~$i_3$ with~$t_{i_1j}>0$ and~$t_{i_3j}>0$ and~$i_1<i_2<i_3$ for all~$i_2\in B_2$.
+Since~$I$ is nondisjoint from~$B_1$ and~$B_3$, there are two indices~$i_1$ and~$i_3$ with~$t_{i_1j}>0$ and~$t_{i_3j}>0$ and~$i_1<i_2<i_3$ for all~$i_2\in B_2$.
 Due to the consecutiveness property of~$T$, this is only possible if all rows that belong to~$B_2$ are finished at column~$j$.
 Due to the induction hypothesis, the value of~$B_2$ at column~$j-1$ is~$|B_2|-1$.
-Hence, in order to finish all rows that belong to~$B_2$ one has to add a value of exactly one to~$B_2$ in column~$j$.
-Since column~$j$ of~$T$ sums to one, this implies that there cannot be an index~$i\notin B_2$ with~$t_{ij}>0$ contradicting the choice of~$i_1$ and~$i_3$.
+Hence, in order to finish all rows that belong to~$B_2$ one has to add a value of exactly 1 to~$B_2$ in column~$j$.
+Since column~$j$ of~$T$ sums to 1, this implies that there cannot be an index~$i\notin B_2$ with~$t_{ij}>0$, contradicting the choice of~$i_1$ and~$i_3$.
 This implies the correctness of the second property.